 Zucchini Pork Dumplings

-These low-carb zucchini pork dumplings, use zucchini in place of dough.
-They are so dang good, you won’t miss the carbs!
+These low-carb pork dumplings, made with zucchini in place of dough are so dang good, you won't miss the carbs!
 They are also keto, paleo, gluten-free and whole30 friendly!

 - 1 teaspoon salt

 - 1 tablespoon grated fresh ginger (using a zester)